InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 years before the tentacles of political correctness firmly gripped the crew.
 The beloved "Negrito" name was changed, and the original "Gila" name was chosen in 1999.

-Those who have led the crew include the following:

 ## Globe